google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 by generating, running, and reducing GLSL shaders.

 In this walkthrough, we will briefly demonstrate most features of glsl-fuzz from start to finish, including our browser-based UI.
+We present commands assuming a Linux/Mac environment, but Windows users can adapt the commands or use the Git Bash shell.

 The use of `glsl-fuzz` can be roughly split into the following steps: